Peiroten/MobileTestAI-Demo/README.md

-built with ❤️ by a QA engineer who loves new challengers.
+built with ❤️ by a QA engineer that loves new challenges.